A2Amir/ETL-Data-Pipelines/README.md

 A data set might have duplicate data: in other words, A same record is represented multiple times.
 Sometimes, it's easy to find and eliminate duplicate data like when two records are exactly the same.
 At other times, duplicate data is hard to spot.Check this [Jupyter notebook]() for more infomation.

+## Dummy Variables

+If you plan to use categorical variables with linear regression, oftentimes you should convert those variables into a set of numbers called dummy variables.
+The reasoning behind these transformations is that machine learning algorithms read in numbers not text.
+Text needs to be converted into numbers.
+You could assign a number to each category.
+Check this [Jupyter notebook]() for more infomation.